-You can configure remote access to any web-enabled device in your home network (it can be a webcam, network drive, router, server, etc.).
+You can configure remote access to any web-enabled device in your home network (a webcam, network drive, router, server, etc.).

-2. On the 'Domain name' page, on the 'KeenDNS' tab, in the section 'Access to web applications running on your network', click 'Create'.
+2. On the 'Domain name' page, on the 'KeenDNS' tab, click' Create' in the section 'Access to web applications running on your network'.

 3. The 'Access settings' page appears.

 In the 'Host' field, select the device registered in your home network on which the web application is running.
 You can select the router itself to access the built-in services (e.g. Transmission GUI) or any other device registered in your home network.

 In the 'Domain name' field, create a domain name for this application.
 The name should be in the Latin alphabet.

 In our example, the application uses the router's domain name 'myrouter01.keenetic.link' and the 4th level domain name 'dls'.
 Thus, the Transmission application will be available by the domain name 'dls.myrouter01.keenetic.link'.

 To access the application, you should enable the 'Allow access' option.

 In the 'TCP port' field, specify the port number on which the web application runs on your home network.

 To access the web interface of the built-in Transmission client, the rule will look like this: